NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_overview.md

 ![Ninja Inventory](inv_feature.png "Ninja Inventory")

-The Ninja Inventory plugin was inspired by concepts introduced by Epic's project "Lyra", such as definitions, instances, and fragments.
+The **Ninja Inventory** plugin was inspired by concepts introduced by Epic's project "Lyra", such as definitions, instances, and fragments.
 These concepts are quite powerful for an inventory system, as they promote defining items through _aggregation_ instead of the classic _inheritance_ approach.

 For a generic and reusable framework like this, such concepts are fundamental, as they truly allow the Inventory System to remain agnostic of a game's design and requirements.
 Furthermore, in line with a recurring theme for all plugins from Ninja Bear Studio, this framework was designed with a strong focus on _separation of concerns_.

+This is an **ample** and **advanced** system, built on top of many Unreal Engine capabilities.
+To take full advantage of it, it's recommended that you have some familiarity with these base systems. **For advanced usage, you will need to use C++**.

 ## Main Features